GeneSeeker

 GeneSeeker, Genetic Compatibility Test is a test that allows us to identify in future parents the presence of disease-causing genes that could be transmitted to their children.

-GeneSeeker screening is for everyone, including healthy adults.
+The GeneSeeker Genetic Compatibility Test is for everyone, including healthy adults.

-GeneSeeker harnesses the latest DNA sequencing technology to test patients for disease causing mutations.
+GeneSeeker is a carrier screening test that makes use of the latest DNA sequencing technology to analyse patients for possible mutation-causing diseases.
 Simultaneous analysis of hundreds of genes helps identify couples who are at high risk of having an affected child.

 Index